Óró sé do bheatha abhaile: Recordings

 The song was recorded by The Clancy Brothers and Tommy Makem on their 1963 record album In Person at Carnegie Hall, by The Dubliners on their 1987 album 25 Years Celebration, by Cruachan on their 1995 album Tuatha na Gael, by Sinéad O'Connor on her 2002 album Sean-Nós Nua as well as her 2003 album She Who Dwells in the Secret Place of the Most High Shall Abide Under the Shadow of the Almighty, and by the Irish band Seo Linn in 2017.

+A rendition of the song appeared in the final sketch of the first episode of Saturday Night Live UK, sung by cast member George Fouracres and actor Nicola Coughlan.